SimonLim03/Projects-Portfolio/README.md

 ## Sales-Revenue-Prediction-App
 <p>
 This application involves two machine learning models that were established for business purposes.
-One model is a predictive model using a Machine Learning algorithm to accurately predict the sales revenue for a given item in a specific store at a given date.
-The other is a forecasting model using a time-series analysis that can forecast the total sales revenue across all stores and items for the next 7 days.
+One model is a predictive model using a Machine Learning algorithm to accurately predict the sales revenue for a given item in a specific store at a given date.The other is a forecasting model using a time-series analysis that can forecast the total sales revenue across all stores and items for the next 7 days.
+Two different models helped users to get a comprehensive overviews of sales revenue across stores.
 The models have been deployed using Fastapi, Docker and Heroku, which enable models' access to users online anytime.
  </p>
 - Link: https://github.com/SimonLim03/Sales-Revenue-Prediction-App
 - Machine Learning, Time-series Forecasting, Docker, Fastapi, Application